QuecPython/AIS-140/README.md

 - `demo` floder is incloud AIS client demo and AIS server demo.
   - `demo/ais_client_demo.py` is an AIS client demo base on QuecPython.
   - `demo/ais_server_demo.py` is an AIS server demo base on CPython.
-- `docs` floder is incloud AIS-140 protocal documents.
+- `docs` floder is incloud AIS-140 protocal documents and API reference.

 ## How To Use